This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The waterfront village of Strahan is the major town on Tasmania’s west coast and the starting point of the famous Gordon River cruise through Tasmania’s World Heritage Wilderness Area.
+The waterfront village of Strahan is the major town on Tasmania’s west coast and the starting point of the famous Gordon River cruise through the UNESCO Tasmanian Wilderness World Heritage Area.

-Tasmania is world-renowned for its unique wilderness areas, and a Gordon River cruise takes you deep into Tasmania’s World Heritage Area that covers almost one fifth of the whole state, and one of the last pristine examples of temperate rainforest in the world.
+Tasmania is world-renowned for its unique wilderness areas, and a Gordon River cruise takes you deep into Tasmania’s World Heritage Area which covers almost one-fifth of the whole state, and is one of the last pristine examples of temperate rainforest in the world.

 It’s one of the most unspoiled and wildest areas of Australia, rich in convict history and a pioneering spirit.